 Gargling salt water can help relieve and prevent infection.
 It may also help reduce symptoms of other issues affecting the respiratory system, such as allergies.

-Salt water gargles are a simple, safe, and frugal home remedy.
+Salt water gargles are a simple, safe, and affordable home remedy.

 They’re most often used for sore throats, viral respiratory infections like colds, or sinus infections.
-They can also help with allergies or other mild health imbalances.
-Salt water gargles may be effective for both relieving infections and preventing them from getting worse as well.
+They can also help with allergies or other mild issues.
+Salt water gargles may be effective for both relieving infections and preventing them from getting worse, as well.

 Making a salt water gargle is quite easy.
-It requires only two ingredients — water and salt — and takes very little time to make and apply.
-It’s also completely safe for children over 6 years old to use and for those who can gargle easily.
+It requires only two ingredients — water and salt.
+It takes very little time to make and apply, and it’s completely safe for children over 6 years old to use (and for anyone who can gargle easily).

-Salt water gargles have become a popular standby for some nonserious discomforts.
+Salt water gargles have become a popular standby for some minor ailments.
 They’ve also been used successfully as alternative treatments since before modern medicine.

-This makes salt water gargles valuable for blocking viruses and bacteria, reducing the chance of infections in the mouth and throat, and relieving inflammation in certain health imbalances.
+This makes salt water gargles valuable for blocking viruses and bacteria, reducing the chance of infections in the mouth and throat, and relieving inflammation in certain cases.
 These include: